Human rights and drug policy

 The relationship between international drug control systems and this right is an emerging area of concern.
 While the right to privacy is not absolute and interference with private lives can be justified with reference to public health and, in limited ways, morals, international human rights norms require that such interference not be arbitrary or unlawful.
 Positions from the European Court of Human Rights and the Human Rights Committee have suggested that the right to particular conduct may be protected even where this is considered physically or morally harmful, and the Special Rapporteur on Health has stated, in the context of sexual health, that “Public morality cannot serve as a justification for enactment or enforcement of laws that may result in human rights violations […] Although securing particular public health outcomes is a legitimate State aim, measures taken to achieve this must be both evidence-based and proportionate to ensure respect of human rights”.

-The emerging importance of this perspective is suggested by recent decisions in Argentina (2009), Colombia(2012), and Mexico (2014) which found criminalization of possession of small quantities of certain drugs for personal use to be inconsistent with protecting peoples’ right to autonomy, privacy, or the “free development of personality”.
+The emerging importance of this perspective is suggested by recent decisions in Argentina (2009), Colombia(2012), Mexico (2014) and South Africa which found criminalization of possession of small quantities of certain drugs for personal use to be inconsistent with protecting peoples’ right to autonomy, privacy, or the “free development of personality”.

 While the status of the rights to privacy, autonomy, and free development of personality in relation to drug use have not been explicitly addressed by an international human rights body yet, the growing discussion at the national level suggests that a nuanced discussion of the boundaries of personal freedom and autonomy should play a role in future discussions of drug control.